genericclient/genericclient-requests/README.rst

 * ``session``: Pass a session instance to have ``requests`` use that session.
 If ``None`` (the default), it will instantiate an instance of ``requests.session`` for you.
 * ``adapter``: optional session adapter for ``requests``.
 * ``trailing_slash``: You can set this to ``True`` if your API's URLs end with a ``/``
+* ``autopaginate``: You can set this to a callable to fetch all pages resulting from a request.
+Currently, the only callable included is ``genericclient.pagination.link_header``, which supports [RFC5988](https://tools.ietf.org/html/rfc5988).

 Endpoints
 ---------